-As a reminder Google Trends is an index the measures the relative popularity of a search term (on search volume).
-Google measures the index relative to the chosen timeframe where the most popular point in that timeframe gets a score of 100.
+As a reminder, recall that Google Trends is an index that measures the relative popularity of a search term (on search volume).
+Google measures the index relative to a chosen timeframe; the most popular point in that timeframe gets a score of 100.
 All other time points are scaled downward from there.
 The surge for the search “Bitcoin” on June 26th was a breakout that built up over 6 days or so.

 - November 23, 2018: Bitcoin’s Latest Price Plunge Finally Wakes Up (Search) Interest